tanveeratlogicx/VAPTSecurity/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Settings → VAPT Security to configure options
 4. (Optional) Create a `vapt-config.php` file in your WordPress root directory for advanced configuration
+5. (Development) Use `test-vapt-features.php` to test plugin functionality

 == Frequently Asked Questions ==